Blog

 About Our Founders

 We have been requested to provide a little background as the founders of Inhearten, a father and son team.
 Fairly stated, I (Dad) should not be alive.
 What we have endured fighting a very serious case of necrotizing fasciitis (flesh eating bacteria) has tied the two of us together like twin sons from different mothers.
-Details at necrotim.me
+Details at necrotim.com

 After three years of less than serious university studies I moved to Rockford, IL and lived with my dad’s brother.
 He was employed in the computer division of the Chrysler assembly plant in nearby Belvidere.
 Living with him as he shared his positive passion for the IBM mainframe automation of the 6,000-employee factory was the beginning of an important transition for me.